AdiTailor/Badass-Salunke/README.md

   - Migration to a more scalable blockchain solution (e.g., Polygon for lower transaction fees).
   - Expanding IPFS storage efficiency for large-scale media handling.
   - Mobile App Development for seamless access and reporting.
+  - Validation Workflow - 3-5 validators randomly selected from qualified  pool, who independently review evidence against violation criteria.
+Each validation decision recorded as blockchain transaction.
+If validated, notification sent to campus security.

+**Privacy & Security Measures:**
+  - Automatic face blurring for pedestrians in media
+  - License plate visible only to authorized security personnel
+  - End-to-end encryption for all communication

 ## How to Run the Project Locally ##